 - Form 2 round loafs and place inside a casserole dish or clay pot with a lid.
 Score the top of each loaf using a sharp knife.
 Place the lid on the casserole dish.

-- Preheat the oven at 200-210C/ 400F.
-Bake for 45 minutes with the lid on and another 20 minutes without the lid, until nicely coloured and crusty.
+- Preheat the oven at 250C/ 480F.
+Bake for 20 minutes with the lid on and another 15 minutes or so with the lid removed, until nicely coloured and crusty.

 - Serving Size: 1 slice of bread